githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 Adding in issues and pull requests to your Project is what makes it so powerful.
 It allows you to know the status of tasks your team is working on in order to coordinate and complete your goals.

-Let’s go through the different ways to add issues and pull requests to your project.
+Let’s go through the different ways to add issues and pull requests to your Project.

 ### Adding an existing issue and pull request
 1. First, copy the url of an existing issue or pull request.
-2. Next, place your cursor in the bottom row of the project, next to the **+** and paste the URL of your issue or pull request.
+2. Next, place your cursor in the bottom row of the Project, next to the **+** and paste the URL of your issue or pull request.

 :::image type="content" source="../media/paste-url-to-add.png" alt-text="Pasting Issues URL in Projects.":::

-3. Finally press return and your issue or pull request will appear as a task in your project.
+3. Finally press return and your issue or pull request will appear as a task in your Project.

 ### Searching for an existing issue and pull request
 1. You can also search for existing issues or pull request by simply adding a new item.